solunian/unimash/README.md

 A joke website as **FaceMash for "uni"-versities**.
 The original FaceMash was aggressively mean, but highly effective in stirring humans to their primitive instincts of judgement; kinda sad how that works.
-This will be a somewhat satirical re-creation, but also an exercise for creating dynamic websites with external databases.
+This will be a somewhat satirical re-creation, but also an exercise for creating dynamic websites with an external database.

-Even though it has some innaccuracies, _The Social Network_ is pretty epic.
+Even though it has many innaccuracies, _The Social Network_ is pretty epic, and it also inspired this project.

 ## Dev Notes